-The Company aims to build enduring relationships with its business partners in an honest, respectful and responsible way.
+The Company aims to build enduring relationships with all its stakeholders in the countries where it operates.
+The Company works with its business partners in an honest, respectful and responsible way and seeks to work with others who share the Company's commitments to safety, ethics and compliance.